haxsaw/hikaru/docs/watchers.rst

 - The ``manage_resource_version`` argument is a bool that tells the Watcher if you want it to manage the underlying watch in terms of what values to set for resource_version as the ``Watcher`` operates the watch.
-This defaults to `False`, so a ``Watcher`` normally does nothing about managing the resourceVersion of events, and just takes whatever is sent from K8s.
+This defaults to `False`, so a ``Watcher`` normally does nothing about managing the resource_version of events, and just takes whatever is sent from K8s.
 - The ``quit_on_timeout`` argument is a bool that tells the ``Watcher`` how to behave if the underlying watch times out.
 The default, `False`, tells the ``Watcher`` to restart the watch if it times out.
 This is what contributed to the initial example from above